 While attending a boarding school founded by his Uncle and dedicated to housing orphans of the genocide, Christian was moved by the lack of health awareness among village children.
 At 17, Christian he founded SekaRwanda, a nonprofit organization dedicated to the distribution of hygiene kits and school supplies to village and rural children.
 The organization continues its work today.

 A graduate of Full Sail Film Program in Florida, Christian’s studies in documentary filmmaking inspired him to keep following the craft.
-Along the way, his documentary work includes time embedded with Rwandan President Kagame’s team as well as time spent working professionally in Dallas and New York City.
+His documentary work includes time embedded with Rwandan President Kagame’s communications team as well as time spent working professionally in Dallas and New York City.

 Alice is a proud Oregonian who fell in love with Maine and has been here since 2008.
 Besides her work at Redbird, Alice spends time at Acadia Recording Company as an audio engineer and at WMPG’s Blunt Youth Radio.
 When she’s not staring at spectrograms she enjoys sewing, tending to her community garden plot, and beating people at cribbage.